Trauma

 In the library

-severe relational trauma can be so powerful as to override every aspect of an individual's capacity to cope… a new differential diagnosis of developmental trauma is being considered… trauma has its most pervasive impact during the first decade of life.
+severe relational trauma can be so powerful as to override every aspect of an individual’s capacity to cope.
+Because of the lifelong psychological and physiological deficits that result from relational abuse, neglect, and dysregulated attachment, a new differential diagnosis of developmental trauma is being considered.

 Laurence Heller, Ph D, Healing Developmental Trauma How Early Trauma Affectsthesis

-Relational trauma is different from a single traumatic occurrence… It's a form of complex trauma… Complex trauma refers to ongoing pervasive threats to our safety, often interpersonal in nature.
-It isn't a diagnosis, and it isn't an event.
+Relational trauma is different from a single traumatic occurrence, such as a car crash or an assault.
+It’s a form of complex trauma, which is a relatively new term in the field of psychology.
+Complex trauma refers to ongoing pervasive threats to our safety, often interpersonal in nature.

 Courtois, Christine A, Treating Complex Traumatic Stress Disorders (Adults) thesis